davidevenhaim/javascript-hebrew-blog/README.md

 #### With advanced techniques of SEO.

-### For Live Demo of the Web deployed with Vercel:
+### For Live Demo of the blog deployed with Vercel:

 https://my-blog-next-js-delta.vercel.app/